dewaldsch/Emote-Guessing-game/README.md

 ***!Join***

-and if they wanna stop checking for the emote use the command
+and if they wanna stop checking for the emote and just chat use the command:

 ***!Leave***